kworkflow/kworkflow/documentation/man/features/mail.rst

 -v, \--verify:
   Verify that all the settings needed are set and valid.

+\--template[=<template>]:
+  This loads the default configuration values based on the given <template>.
+  If no template is given the user will be shown the available templates to choose from.

 -l, \--list:
   Lists the settings that mail uses.